jankampherbeek/EnigmaSuite/MyDocu/Enigma global planning.md

-## Release 2022.0.2

-Finishing the general approach and adding a calculator for obliquity.

-- Add validations to screens.
-- Add backend support for validations
-- Define architecture: check MVVM
-- Add proper DI: either Pure DI or a framework.
-Check for the best solution (read van Deursen/Seeman).
-- Add possibility to start Calculation of obliquity to Dashboard for Calculations.
-- Create screen for Calculation of obliquity.
-Entry of date, time and calendar.
-Assumes astronomical year-count.
-Show results after calling service.
-Show both mean and true obliquity.
-- Service to access calculation of obliquity.
-- Unit tests for all functionality.

 ## Release 2022.0.3

+- Data input for the calculation of charts.
-Calculation of planetary positions and houses, using a standard modus for Western Astrology.
-Shows results in a textual table.
-Use glyphs.
+- Calculation of planetary positions and houses (Sun ..
+Pluto, Chiron, Nodes).
+- Using one standard modus: Western Astrology.
+- Calculated results are shown in a textual table.
+  - Tabbed pages for ecliptical, equatorial and horizontal positions.
+  - Where applicable, positions are given with glyphs.
 - Add help screens, using the look-and-feel as used in RadixPro (2008 version).
 - Add hints (bi-lingual).
+- Use a separate file to populate texts, for now only in English.
+- Create a class to handle reading of texts (Rosetta).
+- Use mutex to force single instance being run.
+See Chowdhury, WPF dev. p.
+46.
+- Unit testing:
+  - Improve mocking: add matchers.
+  - Create tests for viewmodels.

 ## Release 2022.0.4

-Drawing of chart, both with equals signs and with equal houses.
+Drawing of chart, with equal signs, with equal houses and French variant.

+Add persistency for charts.
+(Retrieving, saving).
+Select database.

+Standardize input for date/time: same in calculations as in charts.

 ## Release 2022.0.5

 Add oblique longitude, hypotheticals for School of Ram and Uranian astrology.

 Initial version of modi.
+Persistency and management for modi.
+(Retrieving, saving, editing).

 Selection between Eris and Persephone.

 ## Release 2022.0.6

 Aspects, midpoints and suggestion Paula Schreurs: houses and lords using anonymous planets.
-Use lists and graphic represwentation.
+Use lists and graphic representation.

 ## Backlog Common

-- Check if i18n is required.

 ## Backlog Charts